MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 title: Build a library search application
-description: Step by step tutorial to design MAKES grammar for custom data ms.topic: tutorial ms.date: 11/16/2020
+description: Step by step tutorial to design MAKES grammar for custom data ms.topic: tutorial ms.date: 12/09/2020
 ---

-# Build a library search
+# Build a library search application

-This tutorial illustrates how to build a library search using the linked publication records from [link private publication records with MAKES entities tutorial](tutorial-entity-linking.md) and concepts from [library browser with contextual filters tutorial](tutorial-entity-linking.md).
+This tutorial illustrates how to build a library search application using the linked publication records from [link private publication records with MAKES entities tutorial](tutorial-entity-linking.md) and concepts from [library browser with contextual filters tutorial](tutorial-entity-linking.md).
 You will learn how to:

 - Design a MAKES schema tailored for publication search
 - Design a MAKES grammar to process search queries